Human remains have likely been recovered from the Titan submersible wreckage, US Coast Guard says

 Stockton Rush, the Titan's pilot and CEO of OceanGate Expeditions, the company that owned the submersible, was killed in the implosion along with two members of a prominent Pakistani family, Shahzada Dawood and his son Suleman Dawood; British adventurer Hamish Harding; and Titanic expert Paul-Henri Nargeolet.

-OceanGate is based in the U.S. but the submersible was registered in the Bahamas.
+OceanGate is based in the U.S. and OceanGate Expeditions, a related company that led the Titan’s dives to the Titanic, is registered in the Bahamas.

 The company charged passengers $250,000 each to participate in the voyage.
 The implosion of the Titan has raised questions about the safety of private undersea exploration operations.
 The Coast Guard wants to use the investigation to improve the safety of submersibles.

-Note: This story was first published on June 28, 2023.
-It was updated on June 29, 2023, to make clear that the company that led the Titan’s dives to the Titanic was registered in the Bahamas, but the Titan itself was not.